-Acknowledge the concern in the volunteer's preferred method of communication within three working days.

-- Offer a meeting to listen to the concerns and attempt to resolve them within 15 working days.
-Exceptionally further time will be needed, where possible this will be agreed with the volunteer. - If the volunteer wishes, the concerns can be discussed via telephone, letter, or email instead of a meeting.
+- d) Acknowledge the concern in the volunteer's preferred method of communication within 3 working days. - e) Offer a meeting to listen to the concerns and attempt to resolve them within 15 working days.
+Exceptionally further time will be needed, where possible this will be agreed with the volunteer. - f) If the volunteer wishes, the concerns can be discussed via telephone, letter, or email instead of a meeting.
 It is noted that this may extend the period of time for resolution of the issues beyond the 15 working days.